cthanges/NBA-Player-Management-System/README.md

 3. Search for any player that is in the system
 4. Update a recorded player's information in the system
 5. Delete/Remove a player from the system
+6. Sort players in the system by ANY of their listed attributes

 To execute this, type in:
 **gcc main.c players.c -o "EXECUTABLE NAME"**